zhetai/motia/packages/docs/content/docs/tldr-motia-in-3-minutes.mdx

 Got 3 minutes?
 Here’s the scoop on Motia—a code-first framework that powers event-driven workflows, perfect for Generative AI (GenAI).
 We’ll spotlight a real-world win: analyzing customer feedback.

 ## What’s Motia?
 Motia builds scalable, observable workflows without infrastructure headaches.
-Code in JS, TS, Python, or Ruby, chain it up, and track it live in a visual Workbench.
+Code in JS, TS, or Python, chain it up, and track it live in a visual Workbench.

 - **Why It’s Clutch**: No queue setup, instant APIs/scheduling, real-time insights.
 - **Who’s It For**: Businesses wanting intelligent workflows without the hassle.